stvhwrd/hockey-django/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This ensures the software remains free and open source, preventing proprietary use or commercialization without contributing back to the community.